-The pleasure is mine to join you this morning to be a part of the Trinidad and Tobago Coalition of Service Industries, TTCSI's National

-Service Week.
-At the outset, let me begin by thanking you for the invitation to share a few remarks this morning and to ask you indulgence for me to leave once I have completed my presentation.
+The pleasure is mine to join you this morning to be a part of the Trinidad and Tobago Coalition of Service Industries, TTCSI's National Service Week.
+At the outset, let me begin by thanking you for the invitation to share a few remarks this morning.